cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 [...]
 ```

-Alternatively, it can be used in combination with other commands producing
+Alternatively, it can be used in combination with other commands that produce
 CNPG logs in JSON format, such as `stern`, or `kubectl logs`, as in the
 following example: